hashicorp/terraform-cdk/CONTRIBUTING.md

 # Contributing

-This repository contains Terraform CDK (CDKTF)– this includes the CDKTF CLI and [*CDKTF package, Convert stuff, provider generator - not sure how to describe*].
+This repository contains Terraform CDK (CDKTF)– this includes the CDKTF CLI and [*CDKTF package, Convert stuff, provider generator - not sure how to list or whats immediately relevant*].
 Prebuilt providers are housed in separate repositories under the [HashiCorp CDKTF organization](https://github.com/cdktf)

 This document aims to provide guidance on recommended contribution practices as well as an introduction to common workflows when contributing.